Who are we?

 Who can help?

-Children under 16 must be accompanied by an adult who must be responsible for them at all times.
+However, children and young people under the age of 18 must be accompanied by an adult who will be responsible for them at all times.

 No prior experience is required.